codacy/codacy-rubocop/docs/description/Style_RedundantBegin.md

 Checks for redundant `begin` blocks.

-Currently it checks for code like this:
+A `begin` block is redundant when the `rescue`/`ensure` can be handled by the enclosing method or block definition directly, avoiding unnecessary indentation.

 # Examples